 Conducting and music education take center stage for alumnus Felipe Tristán

-For Felipe Tristán, music is everything.
-He received a Professional Artist Certificate (PAC) with a concentration in flute from UNCSA in 2011 and now conducts, performs and teaches music every day.
-He currently serves as Associate Conductor of the Brooklyn Symphony Orchestra (BSO), Conductor of the Repertory Symphony Orchestra at the precollege division of the Manhattan School of Music and is Assistant Director of Education for the Afro Latin Jazz Alliance.
-He also regularly guest conducts and teaches at a number of institutions around the globe, including UNCSA.
+He currently serves as Artistic Director of the Brooklyn Symphony Orchestra (BSO), Associate Conductor of the San Antonio Philharmonic, Conductor of the Repertory Symphony Orchestra at the pre-college division of the Manhattan School of Music, and is Assistant Director of Education for the Afro Latin Jazz Alliance.
+He also serves as Principal Conductor of Ballet de Monterrey in Mexico — where he has led acclaimed productions of "Romeo & Juliet," "Giselle" and "The Nutcracker."
+Additionally, Tristán regularly guest conducts and teaches at a number of institutions around the globe, including UNCSA.

 Felipe Tristan conducting